Southwest Airlines

 Flexible linking, flexible group control

-Auto join after booking
+Automatically join the trip after booking

 When a traveler books through the invite, they are automatically connected to the trip, so everyone shares the same itinerary.